shyeolekar5/DeepCollab/README.md

 `Echo`

 <mark>The dataset was checked for missing values, duplicates, outliers, and inconsistent values.
-Data distributions were analyzed and and potential data quality issues were identified.<mark>
+Data distributions were analyzed and potential data quality issues were identified.<mark>

 ### Data Cleaning and Transformation

 `Echo`

 <mark>Missing values were handled, duplicates were removed, data type issues were fixed, and outliers were handled.
-The following transformations were completed on the data set:<mark>
+The following are some of the key transformations that were completed on the data set:<mark>

+<mark>- Missing values in Income were replaced with the column's median<mark>

 <mark>- Date columns were converted to datetime format.<mark>

+<mark>- Marital_Status categories were transformed into either 'Single_Household', 'Couples' or 'Unknown'.<mark>

 <mark>- Age column was created from Year_Birth.<mark>

-<mark>- Income column<mark>

-<mark>  - Missing values were filled with Income median<mark>

-<mark>  - Outliers were removed (based on observation max is 666666)<mark>

-`Echo - did we do anything with the marital status categories?
-If this is just an observation we can remove or move to uncertainties`

-<mark>-Marital_Status categories ('Absurd', 'YOLO') is unusual<mark>
+`Echo - please confirm if all or some string values were encoded`

+<mark>- Attributes containing string values were encoded into numerical values.<mark>

+### Feature Engineering

+`Echo`

 <mark>For more information on our EDA, please look at the [x] file in our repo<mark>

 ## Preprocessing and Pipeline

+`Shraddha`

 <mark>(results)<mark>

 <mark>For more information on our preprocessing method, please look at the [x] file in our repo<mark>

 ## Deep Learning Modeling

+### K-Means Clustering

+`Shraddha and Frances`

+<mark>(results)<mark>

+<mark>For more information on our approach to modeling, please look at the [x] file in our repo<mark>

+`Kevin`

 <mark>(results)<mark>